qbibubi/qbibubi.github.io/README.md

 # qblog

-Simple minimalist blog focused on content
+Simple and minimalist blog focused on content rather than form.